gahfy/droidimg/README.md

 This program is in two parts, a binary, and an Android Studio plugin, in order to improve rasterized image management for Android.

+For now, only the program is available, the Android Studio plugin will be developed later.

+**_PLEASE CONSIDER THIS AS A PRE_ALPHA VERSION, OR WHATEVER YOU WANT TO CALL THE LEAST STABLE VERSION_**

 ### Usage

 The program is used with the following arguments :